epiccurious/bitcoin-core-node-builder/README.md

 ## Prerequisites

 1. An active internet connection
-2. A fresh install of any modern Linux distribution based on Debian, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
+2. A fresh install of any modern Linux distribution based on Debian like [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
 3. curl, which you can install with `sudo apt install -y curl`

 This script **does not** support macOS, 32-bit operating systems, or Arm-based hardware.